quii/go-specs-greet/README.md

 - Build a docker image
 - Wait for it to be listening on _some_ port
-- Create a driver that understands how to translate the specification into system specific calls
+- Create a driver that understands how to translate the DSL into system specific calls
 - Plug in the driver into the specification

 ... you'll realise we have the same requirements for an acceptance test for the gRPC server!